 We all get things wrong.

-If you misspeak, let the journalist know they you have done so.
+If you misspeak, let the journalist know that you have done so.
 They are usually open to you correcting what you would like to say.

 Article adapted from Electronic Frontier Alliance: Media Tips for Activists, which is licensed under the Creative Commons Attribution License 3.0.